coolwanglu/BubbleHellDuel/README.md

 A Bullet Hell Versus Fighting Game

-Licensed by: GNU AGPL v3
-Some third party materials and tools are included, please read the `LICENSE` file.
+The source code of the program is licensed by: GNU AGPL v3 Some third party materials and tools are included, please read the `LICENSE` file.